Pawan210804/Techmeld/README.md

 1) word count tool
 2) url shorten tool

-I would like to present my project to your review and
+I would like to present my project to your review